daren-thomas/daren-thomas.github.io/_drafts/2019-07-02-using-docker-to-debug-rtd-build.md

 The  project I want to build is [CityEnergyAnalyst](https://github.com/architecture-building-systems/CityEnergyAnalyst) - it uses `conda` to create it's environment and I think maybe the `environmnet.yml` file included is too heavy and that is creating some timeouts when building the documentation.

+We _do_ have a docker build of the CEA, so I think I'm going to try using the `environment.yml` included there instead.